 Edits at this stage usually take the form of line edits directly on the text, while that may have been less frequent at the earlier stages.

 While I offer proofreading only in certain, limited situations, it may be helpful to define proofreading here in order to delineate it from copy editing.
 Proofreading comes after the writing, editing, and revising are complete.
 This stage involves checking for grammatical errors, punctuation errors, formatting errors, and conformity to the chosen style guide (usually The Chicago Manual of Style for fiction) and the manuscript-specific style sheet.

 Your proofreader should always be different from your editor.
 I bid a flat fee for proofreading, based on several factors including word count, reading level, subject matter, number of footnotes, etc. I conduct two passes on all manuscripts.

 I only proofread manuscripts that are relatively clean and edited.
 Problematic manuscripts require editing.

 Every project and every author are unique.
 Editing fees will vary depending upon the level of editing desired and the nature of the work.
-Top-level evaluations are effectively priced with a flat rate, while developmental, substantive, and copy editing are billed by the hour.
-Because the lines between the different levels of editing tend to blur, my hourly services are typically billed jointly.
+For fiction, top-level evaluations are effectively priced with a flat rate, while developmental, substantive, and copy editing are often billed by the hour.
+Non-fiction projects are more often billed at a flat rate throughout, but this depends upon the project.

 A note about hourly billing.
 Hourly billing eliminates problems that sometimes occur with flat bidding on projects (either underestimating the number of hours required to complete a project, or overestimating and overcharging you).
 Hourly billing also gives the flexibility required for lengthy projects.
 Even when billed by the hour, client budgets are always discussed to avoid misunderstandings and surprises.